 - A. You may make a real cake or use a Styrofoam base for your cake decorating. - B. Use made from "scratch" frosting. - C. Use edible frosting or fondant only to embellish and decorate your cake.
-Inside supports that are not seen may be non-edible. - D. Include directions on how you decorated the cake. - E. Cakes should be on a sturdy board with at least an inch of board showing around cake. - F. Project areas: - a.
+Inside supports that are not seen may be non-edible.

+- If you add any other edible embellishments, the cake MUST be entered under Section 824 - Other Cake Decorating. - E. Include directions on how you decorated the cake. - F. Cakes should be on a sturdy board with at least an inch of board showing around cake. - G. Project areas: - a.
 Tip decorated cakes - b.
-Fondant decorated cakes - c.
-A combination of tip decorated and fondant decorated cakes
+Fondant decorated cakes - A combination of tip decorated and fondant decorated cakes